U-KISS: 2013–2014: Collage and Line-up changes

 In January 2014, U-KISS toured America, making stops in New York, San Francisco, and Los Angeles.
 Presales of VIP tickets sold out in just 30 seconds for the Los Angeles date, and eight minutes for the one in New York.
-U-KISS also made on ABC's national TV program, Good Morning, America.
+U-KISS also made it on ABC's national TV program, Good Morning, America.
 On May 15, NH Media introduced new member Jun through U-KISS' official Korean website to replace the positions of AJ due hiatus for continued his studies at Columbia University.
 On June 2, Jun officially made his debut with U-KISS following the released their 9th EP, Mono Scandal, with the 19+ rated MV for lead single "Quit Playing".
 With this song, U-KISS become the first boy band to be temporarily banned from broadcast in South Korea for “inappropriate choreography”, causing them to make changes to the original dance routine.

 The "U-KISS JAPAN LIVE TOUR 2014" started with a performance in Tokyo on July 16, toured 12 cities, and attracted a total of about 120,000 attendees.
 U-KISS finished the tour with their 2nd performance at the Budokan on September 12, which was called "U-KISS Japan ～Returns in Budokan～".
 Their Europe tour "Scandal" was held performances on September 21 in Moscow, September 24 in London, and September 28 in Paris.
 In Paris, they were the subject of an exclusive video documentary.